 - The Adidas Nemeziz 17.1 FG features the new Agility Bandage on the upper as well as the Dual Lock Collar construction around the ankle to provide good lockdown.
 The 360 Torsion Tape molds with the shape of the foot providing comfort right out of the box.

 - The upper is equipped with the Non-Stop Grip (NSG) technology that acts as a wet control element.
+It is also seen in other Adidas models such as the Adidas Predator 18.1 Firm Ground and the Adidas Predator 18+ Firm Ground.

 - The lightweight Torsion Frame outsole with the Torsion Ribs follows the movement of the foot nicely.